-The Crypto-Initiator role cannot assume a Datapath role.
+An operator that has assumed the Crypto-Initiator role cannot assume a Datapath role.

-Furthermore, once the Service Handler has assumed a role, it must assume No Role before it can assume a different Service Handler role.
+Furthermore, once the Service Handler has assumed a role, it must stop assuming this role before a different Service Handler role can be assumed.

 Table 4 details the Service Handler roles that can be assumed as a result of a successful authentication.